Eros: How to Worship the God of Love and Lust

 Your psyche is a very active place.

-The things we see and experience in our mind during meditation is often just dreamy, noisy mind stuff.
+The things we experience in our mind during meditation is often just dreamy, noisy mind stuff.

 Just like the dreams we have at night.